edgegamers/Map-Cycle/readme.md

 `RtvMapCount` Number of proposed maps.
 They are randomly selected in the cycle.

 `RtvRoundStartVote` Number of the round the vote start.
-E.g 5 the vote will at the beginning of the fifth round.
+E.g 5 the vote will at the beginning of the fifth round (warmup not included).

 `RtvDurationInSeconds` Voting duration